N3KH1L/Lethal_Company/README.md

 ## ⚠️ Instructions for windows

-1. Download the files my
+1. Download the files by following the instructions in Step 1
 1. Execute the **"Setup.exe"** file and follow the game installer prompts
 2. Unzip `files_to_copy.zip`
 3. Navigate to the game folder: